Learn how to create an XDM schema for mobile app events.

 Always use readable, descriptive display names for your custom fields, as this practice makes them more accessible to marketers when the fields surface in downstream services like the segment builder.

-This field is a container object for app interaction.
-Give it a camel-case Field name
+This field is a container object for app interaction, so provide a camel-case Field name

 Give it a camel-case Field name